js2126/1776-unknown-text/README.md

-# 1776-unknown-text
+# 1776 unknown text

-Data mining an unknown 1776 data text
+In this project, I completed data mining and data cleaning to summarise the text data.